Feature flag hierarchy

 When you assemble a complicated flag dependency, be sure that you understand the effect that you are trying to produce.
 It’s easy to end up in a state where a new feature won’t show because there’s a rule or prerequisite blocking it.

-Flag rules are evaluated top-to-bottom, as shown in the flag's dashboard.
+Flag rules are evaluated top-to-bottom, as shown in the flag's Targeting tab.
 You can drag and drop flag rules to change the order of evaluation.
 Prerequisites always apply before flag rules.

 These considerations may affect how you choose to implement flag hierarchy, although they are not strictly required.

-For many flags, especially those that are bundling many features or decommissioning software, it may make sense to restrict which team members can change the flag state based on their role.
+For many flags, especially those that are bundling many features or decommissioning software, it may make sense to restrict which account members can change the flag state based on their role.

-For example, you may set RBAC so that developers can add and remove dependent flags or change their state, but only release managers can change the state of prequisite flags.
+For example, you may set RBAC so that developers can add and remove dependent flags or change their state, but only release managers can change the state of prerequisite flags.

 To learn more, read Custom roles.